AlvaroParker/web-console/README.md

 ## How to build (for development)

 Run the script to download and install the images used for code editing and the web terminal:

 ```
 cd images/
 ./build.sh
 ```

 Run docker compose to start the Database and the Frontend

 ```
 docker compose up
 ```

 Run the Golang backend on your machine, since it needs to connect to the Docker socket of you machine

 ```
 go run cmd/api/main.go
 ```

 If you want to make changes to the backend while also running it, you should execute it using `gowatch` instead:

 ```
 gowatch -p cmd/api/main.go
 ```

 ## How to build (for production)

 Todo!

+## Roadmap

+- Implementing streaming on code running feature.
+This means that the output of the program will be streamed instead of waiting for the program to end and then send the output on the server
+- Implement markdowns to see tasks, tests, notes, etc while code editing
+- Implement live code editing and saving files on the server